-DirecTV Now, Sling TV, PlayStation Vue, YouTube TV and fuboTV are among the more prominent players that are offering local NBC channels.
+DirecTV Now, Hulu with Live TV, Sling TV, PlayStation Vue, YouTube TV and fuboTV are among the more prominent players that are offering local NBC channels.
 I’ve tested all of the above services and regularly use a couple of them.
 There are a few major differences between these services and a cable service like Comcast.

 You can easily cancel online, and jump to a competing service whenever you want.
 Some cord cutters even jump from platform to platform throughout the year just to catch certain shows.
 Oh, and the prices are a lot lower.
 Just be sure to cancel your free trial before it ends so you don’t get charged.
 All you just need an Internet connection and a streaming device.

 Meanwhile, your pals at Comcast or Spectrum aren’t giving you anything for free.
 What?
 You’re Internet-only plan is too pricey?
 There’s ways to deal with that.